moloy900/toolesy/pages/Code & Data Formatter Tools/online-json-beautifier-formatter.md

       <li><strong>Students:</strong> Learn proper JSON structure and formatting by comparing raw and beautified versions.</li>
     </ul>

-    <h3>Frequently Asked Questions (FAQ):</h3>
+    <h3>Frequently Asked Questions:</h3>
-    <p><strong>Q: What is the difference between beautifying and minifying JSON?</strong><br>
+    <p><strong>What is the difference between beautifying and minifying JSON?</strong><br>
-      A: Beautifying adds proper indentation, line breaks, and structure to make JSON readable and maintainable.
+      Beautifying adds proper indentation, line breaks, and structure to make JSON readable and maintainable.
 Minifying removes all unnecessary characters (spaces, line breaks) to reduce file size for faster data transfer in production environments.</p>

-    <p><strong>Q: Is there a file size limit for this JSON beautifier?</strong><br>
+    <p><strong>Is there a file size limit for this JSON beautifier?</strong><br>
-      A: You can beautify very large JSON files, including complex API responses and database exports, without any issue.
+      You can beautify very large JSON files, including complex API responses and database exports, without any issue.
 The tool is built to handle megabytes of JSON data at once.</p>

-    <p><strong>Q: Is my JSON data kept private and secure when I use this tool?</strong><br>
+    <p><strong>Is my JSON data kept private and secure when I use this tool?</strong><br>
-      A: Absolutely.
+      Absolutely.
 This is a core principle of our tool.
 The beautification happens locally on your own computer or phone.
 Your JSON data is never sent to any server, meaning we never see, store, or have access to your data.
 It is 100% secure.</p>

-    <p><strong>Q: Can I use this tool on my mobile phone?</strong><br>
+    <p><strong>Can I use this tool on my mobile phone?</strong><br>
-      A: Yes, our website and tool are fully responsive and optimized to work perfectly on all devices, including smartphones and tablets.</p>
+      Yes, our website and tool are fully responsive and optimized to work perfectly on all devices, including smartphones and tablets.</p>

-    <p><strong>Q: Do I need to create an account or pay to use this?</strong><br>
+    <p><strong>Do I need to create an account or pay to use this?</strong><br>
-      A: No, this is a completely free tool.
+      No, this is a completely free tool.
 There is no sign-up, no subscription, and no hidden fees.</p>

     <h3>Why Choose Our JSON Beautifier & Formatter?</h3>
     <p>Our <strong>online JSON beautifier</strong> stands out from other tools because of its simplicity, speed, and privacy features.
 Unlike many online tools, we don't store your data on our servers - all processing happens in your browser.
 This means your sensitive JSON data, API keys, and confidential information remain completely private.
 The tool also works offline once loaded, making it reliable even with unstable internet connections.</p>